amoeba/TownCrier/README.md

 ## Installation

-Until I release the first version, you'll have to install the plugin manually.
+Until I release the first version, you'll have to build and install the plugin manually.

+- Build the plugin (or ask me on [Discord](https://discord.gg/6hUvBrx))
 - Open Decal
 - Click Add (updating if it asks you)
 - Click Browse